ooples/pine_script_docs/source/concepts/Plots.rst

   a visible plot will only appear on the bar following the one where we plotted using `na <https://www.tradingview.com/pine-script-reference/v5/#var_na>`__ color.
 - The blue dot indicates when a new high pivot is detected and no plot is drawn between the preceding bar and that one.
-  Note how the pivot on the bar indicated by the arrow has just been detected in the realtime bar, three bars later, abd how no plot is drawn.
+  Note how the pivot on the bar indicated by the arrow has just been detected in the realtime bar, three bars later, and how no plot is drawn.
 The plot will only appear on the next bar, making the plot visible **four bars** after the actual pivot.